RavensbourneWebMedia/UX-design/sessions/session-05.md

 [Make it like the PSD](http://dangovan.com/make-it-like-the-psd)

-Key questions that may guide your blog post (in no particular order):
+Some questions that may guide your blog post (in no particular order):

 * What are the disadvantages of presenting Photoshop documents, as opposed to other ways of communicating a design (according to the author)?
 * If PSDs are so bad, why do so many people use them as *project deliverables*?